 "Growing pains get better as children get older," says LaPlante, "but we want these kids to be moving and active to help counteract the pain."

 Physical therapists can also teach parents massage techniques to help reduce muscle tightness and pain.
 Heating pads and warm baths before bed time may also help.

 If pain is caused by overuse injuries, it's vital an athlete gets rest from their sport or activity.
 Try using over-the-counter pain relievers, ice and massage of the muscles.

-Dr. Sorenson suggests following sport-specific guidelines to prevent overuse injuries.
+Dr. Smurawa suggests following sport-specific guidelines to prevent overuse injuries.
 These guidelines include information on how many times an athlete can complete a motion, such as pitching, during a game and how much rest they need after a game or practice.

 Additionally, a healthy diet can help prevent muscle soreness and bone pain.
 A healthy diet for an athlete should include: